Hybrid Tool + Report

 Evidence Table and Boundary Notes

-This section adds source-linked numeric references and explicit limits so “arc second” and “1/3 arc second” claims stay decision-grade, not slogan-grade.
+This section adds source-linked numeric references and explicit limits so “arc second”, “1 arc second”, and “1/3 arc second” claims stay decision-grade, not slogan-grade.

 Alias numeric anchor